jenkinsci/azure-vm-agents-plugin/README.md

 Note: Until credentials support is merged into the credentials plugin you will need to also install the `configuration-as-code-support` plugin

-## Configure VM Template using Groovy Script (deprecated)
+## Configure VM Template using Groovy Script

-In some cases you may want to configure the VM template using script so it can be automated instead of manually configure it in UI.
-Jenkins supports groovy script that can automates such operation.
+It is recommended that you use the configuration-as-code plugin for automating the plugin configuration.
+If you can't do that for some reason then you can use groovy script

 Here is a sample groovy script that creates a new Azure cloud and VM template.
 You can run it in Manage Jenkins -> Script Console.

 ```groovy
 //Configure cloud with built-in image